kovidgoyal/calibre/manual/faq.rst

-Simply plug your device into the computer with a USB cable. calibre should automatically detect the device and then you can transfer books to it by clicking the Send to Device button. calibre does not have support for every single android device out there, so if your device is not automatically detected, follow the instructions at :ref:`devsupport` to get your device supported in calibre.
+Simply plug your device into the computer with a USB cable. calibre should automatically detect the device and then you can transfer books to it by clicking the :guilabel:`Send to device` button. calibre does not have support for every single android device out there, so if your device is not automatically detected, follow the instructions at :ref:`devsupport` to get your device supported in calibre.